guybaryosef/Unwritten-Rules/README.md

 #### To Do:

-\begin{description}
-    \item Finsh working on progress spinner and confirmation of adding a rule in add rule component
-    \item 'Index' front-end with the 'random' rule feature.
+* 'Index' front-end with the 'random' rule feature.
-    \item work on the 'random-rule' feature in back-end.
+* work on the 'random-rule' feature in back-end.
-    \item 'Search' front-end.
+* 'Search' front-end.
 Should be similar to the index.
-    \item 'Search' back-end.
+* 'Search' back-end.
-    \item Add advertisements to all pages
+* Add advertisements to all pages
-    \item Usage analytics
+* Usage analytics
-    \item Fill out 'About' descriptions
+* Fill out 'About' descriptions
-    \item Decide if there is reason for log-in feature...
+* Decide if there is reason for log-in feature...
-\end{description}
+* Make compatible with mobile